 (c) Certify.
 All Marines who have been trained and passed the evaluation criteria in reference (a) will be certified annually in writing by their respective commanding officers in accordance with paragraphs 2.b.(2)(d) and 2.b.(2)(e) of reference (c).
 See enclosure (2) for a sample certification letter.

 (d) Retain.
-Local commands will maintain SUROB Certification Letters for three years and ensure training records and certifications are updated in Marine Corps Training Integrated Management System (MCTIMS) and/or Marine Sierra Hotel Aviation Readiness Program (M-SHARP).
+Local commands will maintain SUROB Certification Letters for three years and ensure training records and certifications are entered into MCTIMS.